-We practice at 7.45 p.m. on Tuesdays.
-Normally we practice at East Witton, except on the second Tuesday of the month during British Summer Time, when we practice at Middleham.
+We practice at 7.30 p.m. on Tuesdays.
+We practice at Middleham on Wednesdays: on the last Wednesday of the month we have a full practice at 7.30 but otherwise we have an improvers practice at 8.00 p.m.
 If you are not a regular member of the band, please use the contact details below to check in advance.

 Almost anybody can learn to ring bells, from the age of about 10 upwards.
 That is not to say that ringing is easy: it requires physical skill (not necessarily strength) and concentration to ring the bells in the right sequence and at the right time.
 It can provide a lifelong hobby that always leaves more to learn.
 Ringing gives the body a gentle work out and the mind a more demanding one: it is therefore good for health and for maintaining mental faculties with age.
 As well as gaining all this, by ringing bells you preserve part of our living heritage.

 Bellringers are a friendly lot and, if you learn to ring, you will be made welcome at any bellringing tower that you go to.

 If you are interested in learning to ring bells, please get in touch via the contact details below.